Haikyu!!

-An anime television series adaptation produced by Production I.G, aired on MBS from April 2014 to September 2014, with 25 episodes.
+An anime television series adaptation produced by Production I.G, aired on MBS from April to September 2014, with 25 episodes.
 A second season aired from October 2015 to March 2016, with 25 episodes.
-A third season aired from October 2016 to December 2016, with 10 episodes.
-A fourth season was announced during the Jump Festa '19 and was released in two cours; the first 13-episode cour aired from January to April 2020, and the second 12-episode cour aired from October to December 2020.
+A third season aired from October to December 2016, with 10 episodes.
+A fourth season was released in two split cours from January to December 2020, with 25 episodes.
 The anime film series titled Haikyu!!
-Final, has been announced, which serves as the finale of the series.
+Final will be released in two parts, which serves as the finale of the series; the first part titled Haikyu!!
+The Dumpster Battle, was released in February 2024, and the second and final part titled Haikyu!! vs. The Little Giant has been announced.

 In North America, the manga has been licensed by Viz Media, while the anime series has been licensed for digital and home release by Sentai Filmworks.